 Microsoft is launching new projects and upgrading its devices and software to maintain the pace in the world of technological revolution.
 Hence we are bound to be surprised everytime it launches something new.

 Now Microsoft is introducing Fluent Design for the Windows 10 Mail App.
 At Microsoft’s Build 2018 developer conference, Microsoft had a session where it projected the new Fluent Design elements that are coming to Office.
 The session focused on OneNote and the Windows 10 Mail apps since the other Office apps in the Store are Win32 and are not using any Fluent Design.

 OneNote will be the first app to use the new command bar fly out element.
 As a part of the fluent design transformation, called Density which has been featured to make content easier to read on small displays, low resolutions, and touch screens.
 Microsoft discussed how it will be implemented in Windows 10 Mail App.
 Now devices with low-resolution will be able to view 6 emails at a time and it varies if the device has Touch because it adapts to different screen sizes, and resolutions.

 The new version of the mail app will be available in the Microsoft Store.
+In the coming months, Microsoft is expected to add more features in Windows 10.
 And according to Microsoft, it will continue to upgrade the visual transformation in Windows 10 in the next update – Redstone 5, which will launch in autumn.